 I’ll start this class doing a short value sketch demo on paper, in order to establish the value design in a given scene.
 Each of you will do the same and we’ll have a value “roadmap” for our paintings.

 The location will be McInnis Park in San Rafael – a beautiful spot along the Gallinas Creek with great views of Mt Tam.
 It’s just off the freeway, easy to access.

-For beginning and intermediate plein air painters that want to learn the process and best practices for painting outdoors in the landscape and cityscape (“en plein air”).
+For beginning and intermediate plein air painters that want to learn the process and best practices for painting outdoors in the landscape (“en plein air”).
 I will work with you individually in a hands-on, step-by-step fashion, guiding you from start to finish of your painting.
 I’ll focus on aspects of the process including composition, drawing, color, paint handling, and in particular: VALUE!

 There will be a limit of 10 students in the workshop.

 Materials: A materials list will be emailed to you once you’ve registered, in advance of the workshop.
 In addition to sketching materials, paints, canvases and brushes, you will need to bring a portable easel.

 Cost of workshop: $80.
 This amount is refundable in full up 2 weeks prior to the workshop.